Updated: Jan 12

 Dear Mental Health Colleague,

-An adoptive mother called me in tears yesterday.
+A mother called me in tears yesterday.

-Her story was one of hundreds I’ve heard over nearly 40 years in the field of adoption and attachment.
+Her story was one of hundreds I’ve heard over nearly 40 years in the field of attachment.
 The woman’s 13-year-old adopted daughter told her therapist that her mom often hits and yells at her.

 But here’s what happened from the mom’s point of view:

-The 13-year-old had ran away with an older boy and her mom grounded her.
+The 13-year-old had run away with an older boy and her mom grounded her.
 Out of anger, the girl threatened to get her mom "in trouble" for keeping her from the boy.
 And she followed through.